HEARTLAND PRIDE SCHOLARSHIP PROGRAM

 Selection of recipients is made by the Heartland Pride Scholarship Selection Committee.
 All applicants agree to accept the decision as final.

-Scholarship recipients will be notified by email May 1, 2022.
+Scholarship recipients will be notified by email in June 2023.
 Not all applicants to the program will be selected as recipients.